the PLANT A TREE PROJECT HAS BEEN CONCLUDED.

 environmental contribution.

-As a result, they are able to absorb more CO2 and faster.
-In addition, rainforests in these areas are home to about 85 percent of all terrestrial species and are the areas most prone to deforestation, which threatens many endangered species.
+As a result, they are able to absorb more CO2 and more rapidly.
+In addition, rainforests in these areas are home to about 85 percent of all terrestrial species and are the areas most susceptible to deforestation, which threatens many endangered species.

 extinction.